alpeykov/selenium-nunit/README.md

 - **Login(string userName, string password)**: Logs in a user with the specified username and password.

-- **CreateItem(string foodName, string foodDescription)**: Creates a new food item with the provided name and description.
+- **CreateItem(string foodName, string foodDescription)**: Creates a new item with the provided name and description.

 - **GetLastCard()**: Returns the last displayed item card from the list on the UI.

 - **Search(string searchCriteria)**: Searches for items based on the provided search criteria.

 - **CountDisplayedElements()**: Counts and returns the number of item cards currently displayed on the page.
+All items are displayed on a single page.
+There is no paggination.

 ## Tests

 1. **AddItemInvalidData**
-   - Description: Attempts to create a food item with invalid (empty) inputs.
+   - Description: Attempts to create an item with invalid (empty) inputs.
-   - Expected Outcome: Validation error messages are displayed, and the item is not added.
+   - Expected Outcome: Validation error messages are displayed, and the item is not supposed to be created successfully.

 2. **AddItemValidData**
-   - Description: Creates a food item with valid data.
+   - Description: Creates an item with valid data.
-   - Expected Outcome: The item is successfully added, and the main page is displayed with the new item.
+   - Expected Outcome: The item is successfully created and displayed on the page, where all items are displayed.

 3. **EditLastCreatedItem**
    - Description: Edits the last created item.
    - Expected Outcome: The last item is updated with new data.
-The previous title should not be found.
+The previous title should not be present in the list of all items or available via search.

 4. **SearchForLastCreatedItem**
    - Description: Searches for the last created item using its title.